 The Minnesota Department of Employment and Economic Development (DEED) has also provided some information to those employers who are affected by the COVID-19 business closures.
 Employers planning a closure or major layoffs can get help through the Rapid Response Program.

-USDA- Farm Service Agency (FSA)
+USDA- Coronavirus Food Assistance Program (CFAP) & Farm Service Agency (FSA)

-I have an agri-business, what financial assistance is available for farmers?
+What FSA financial assistance is available for farmers?

 FSA will consider guaranteed lender requests for: